dalmo1991/superflexPy/doc/demo.rst

 zeros of the proper length, depending on the value of :math:`t_{\textrm{lag}}` (in this specific case, 3).

-We can, then, initialize the unit that connect the elements, defining the model structure
+Next, we initialize the unit that connect the elements, defining the model structure

 .. literalinclude:: demo_code.py